Mil Mi-38: History

-The Mi-38's development was carried out by Kazan Helicopters since early 1980s and a mockup was first shown during the 1989 Paris Air Show.
-After the dissolution of the Soviet Union in 1991, Kazan Helicopters went into collaboration with Eurocopter that was to adapt the Mi-38 for international market.
+Kazan Helicopters began developing the Mi-38 in the early 1980s.
+A mockup was first shown during the 1989 Paris Air Show.
+After the dissolution of the Soviet Union in 1991, Kazan Helicopters began collaborating with Eurocopter to adapt the Mi-38 for the international market.
 In September 1994, Euromil JSC was established and funding of the programme began a month later.
 Sextant and Pratt & Whitney Canada were also to participate in the programme as suppliers of Mi-38's avionics and powerplant equipment.
 Initially, the helicopter was to be first flight tested in 1999, but only on 18 August 1999 a contract was signed for completion of the first demonstrator.
 In 2001, testing of Mi-38's rotor blades was carried out on a Mi-17 helicopter.
 The first Mi-38 demonstrator (PT-1) performed its maiden flight above the Kazan Helicopters plant on 22 December 2003.

 The second prototype (OP-2), powered by Pratt & Whitney Canada PW127/TS engines, made its first flight on 2 December 2010.
 The prototype is also equipped with the IBKO-38 or IBKV-38 aviation complex, developed by Transas Aviation, which implements a concept of a glass cockpit for the Mi-38.
 The same month, OP-2 performed its first long-haul flight from Kazan to Moscow, which covers more than 800 km.

 In March 2013, the Fédération Aéronautique Internationale has confirmed the Mi-38 prototypes have already set five records in the E1h class.
 The second prototype aircraft set an altitude record by reaching 8620 m without a payload.
 The second and third records were for climbing speed; the Mi-38 reached a height of 3000 m in six minutes, then followed this to reach 6000 m in 10 minutes and 52 seconds.
 Two further records were altitude records: the first was set at 7895 m with a 1000 kg payload, the second at 700 m with a 2000 kg payload.